Ways and means

 To start disk content analysis open hexadecimal view of each data partition of all NAS drives in CI Hex Viewer.

-Below you will find an example of content analysis for a default RAID 5 configuration with 64KB stripe size and XFS file system.
+Below an example of content analysis for a default RAID 5 configuration with 64KB stripe size and XFS file system is presented.

 Fig. 1.
 XFS file system start (superblock).